artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 -rwxr-xr-x 1 artis3n artis3n 1131 Aug  6 03:54 _Firmware.extracted/squashfs-root/usr/libexec/nocat/upgrade_check.sh
 ```

-I start grepping through these files looking for something suspicious.
-I try `grep`ing for `*com*`, `*org*`, `*net*`, etc. across these files, trying to suss out URLs.
-Nothing suspicious pops out.
+I started grepping through these files looking for something suspicious.
+I tried `grep`ing for `*com*`, `*org*`, `*net*`, etc. across these files, trying to suss out URLs.
+Nothing suspicious popped out.
+I run `strings` on each script in turn and manually walk through the results, but there's too much noise.
 I am not getting anywhere with this challenge.

 A colleague prompts me to think about how, as an attacker, I might try to exfiltrate my data from the backdoor.
 I look again at my list of scripts.